arbuh/go-learning/notes/syntax.md

 ### Interfaces

-You don't need to expicetely declare implementations of interfaces:
+You don't need to explicitly declare implementations of interfaces:
 ```
 type I interface {
 	M()